jkeefe/newmark-online-investigations/README.md

 ## Assignments

 Each class will include an assignment, announced in class and posted on this site the same day.
-Assignments are due by _noon on the Friday before the next class_.
+Assignments are due by _5 p.m. on the Friday before the next class_.
 Note that these Fridays may occur during holidays, so save yourself some stress and get them in _before_ the holiday begins.

 ## Points